UCSBCarpentry/geospatialRUCSBAtlas/datadictionary.md

-# Data Files needed
+# Data Dictionary
-Before we can integrate the files into the lesson scripts, we need to know where we are going.
-Therefore, we need to build the finished maps.

-This is a list of all the data required for the 12 maps described on the
+This is a list of all the data required for the 12 maps and 13 episodes described on the
 [Read Me](https://github.com/UCSBCarpentry/geospatialRUCSBAtlas/blob/main/README.md), along with notes regarding where they appear into the episode flow.

+We're still not sure if we have everything we need.

-Items from the Carpentry Google Drive are at `\\Carpentry\Workshop Development\Local Data for Workshops\geo` But we would like to move away from keeping them there.
+Items from the Carpentry Google Drive are downloaded as a single zip folder by new_data_prep.r.
+They are currently stored in `\\Carpentry\Workshop Development\Local Data for Workshops\geo`

+If you need to add anything, zip up your source_data folder and replace the zip archive on Google Drive.

+We will someday move away from keeping them there.
 Perhaps build a zenodo package at the end of our exercise?
-For now, we are going to put 1 zip package up there.
+For now, we have 1 zip package up there.

 Eventually it will come with a OCFL manifest

 * Hillshades at 3 scales and extents:
+  * Campus and the surrounding area
+  * The Bite of California
+  * The Western United States

 ## DEM sources
 Links are to their original source:
+  * The Western United States
   * [The Bite of California](https://www.sciencebase.gov/catalog/item/542aebf9e4b057766eed286a)
     Elevation in the Western United States, 90 meter DEM, subsetted to CA
   * [Campus context: campus_DEM](https://drive.google.com/drive/folders/1_NWRIonW03jm5MdP9tq-zJjkfDjFCWEm?usp=drive_link)
+  * campus_DEM gets made over and over.
-  * For the campus DEM, the elevation field should be renamed from greatercampusDEM_1_1 to elevation with the following code in episode 1:
+    The elevation field each time gets renamed from greatercampusDEM_1_1 to elevation as in episode 1:
-    * names(campus_DEM_df)[names(campus_DEM_df) == 'greatercampusDEM_1_1'] <- 'elevation'
+    `names(campus_DEM_df)[names(campus_DEM_df) == 'greatercampusDEM_1_1'] <- 'elevation'`
-      * Kristi looking for metadata
   * [Henley Gate to Ellwood Beach: campus_topo_bath](https://pubs.usgs.gov/ds/781/)
     * California State Waters Map Series, Offshore of Coal Oil Point, Block ID 63

-  * we will need 3 tiffs out of data_prep.r for these
+### The 3 files:
+  * << linkies please >>